prfalken/leonardo/README.md

     # pip install nose
     # nosetests

+remember to make sure there is an empty 'graphs' directory in the root directory for testing.

 Main configuration example is included in config/leonardo.yaml.example, you should rename it to leonardo.yaml and adjust the main options here.